devleaks/followthegreens/docs/index.md

 # Installation

-Release 2 will not work on X-Plkane 11.
+Release 2 will not work on X-Plane 11.

 FtG plugin is written in the python language.
 Therefore, you first need to install the [XPPython3 plugin](https://xppython3.readthedocs.io/en/latest/).